KURUMBA Tomb Figure

 - Universal, Not Individual: The sculptor makes no attempt at anatomical realism, portraying the deceased as a formless, universal spirit rather than a specific individual.

-3. Funerary and Territorial Function
+3. Funerary and territorial function

 - Erected Outdoors: These stones were not hidden indoors.
 They were erected directly on the burial mounds of founding ancestors or placed in sacred groves.